Decentralised Finance and Automated Market Making: Execution and Speculation: Automated market making

-Here, we analyse execution costs implied by the pool reserves and the trading function \eqref{eq:CPMMtradingfunction}.
-Figure \ref{fig:convexity0} shows the historical unitary execution costs as a function of the transaction size $\Delta y$ and the liquidity for all transactions between 1 March and 31 March 2022 in the ETH/USDC pool.
-The figure shows that for the same transaction size, it is cheaper to trade in a more liquid pool; clearly, as liquidity increases (higher value of $\kappa$), execution costs decrease.
-The figure shows two unitary execution cost curves, i.e., $\Delta y \mapsto \left|Z - \left(\varphi(y+\Delta y) - \varphi(y)\right) \right|,$ corresponding to the same depth $\kappa \,=\, 3 \times 10^7.$ One curve assumes $Z=\,$2,975 or $y=\,$500,000, and the other assumes $Z=\,$3,600 or $y=\,$550,000.

-Next, we analyse the geometry of the constant product trading function to understand how unitary execution costs relate to the depth of the pool and the instantaneous rate $Z$.
-Figure \ref{fig:geometry} shows the level function $\varphi$ for $\kappa = \,$2,500,000.
-Every point on the curve gives possible values for $x$ and $y$ that result in the same pool depth.
-The point $O$ corresponds to the current pool quantities $x$ and $y$.
-The slope of the tangent at that point gives the current instantaneous rate $Z = -\varphi'(y).$
+Here, we analyse the execution costs implied by the pool reserves and the trading function \eqref{eq:CPMtradingfunction}.
+More precisely, we analyse the geometry of the constant product trading function to understand how unitary execution costs relate to the depth of the pool and the marginal rate $Z$.
+Figure \ref{fig:geometry} shows the CPM's level function $\varphi$ for $\kappa = \,$2,500,000.
+Each point on the curve corresponds to values for $q^X$ and $q^Y$ that result in the same pool depth.
+Point $O$ corresponds to the current pool quantities $q^X$ and $q^Y$.
+The slope of the tangent at that point gives the current marginal rate $Z = -\varphi'(q^Y).$

 A change from $O$ to $A$ in Figure \ref{fig:geometry} is the result of an LT selling 2,500 ETH.
 A change from $O$ to $B$ is the result of an LT buying 2,500 ETH.
-The new rates, after these transactions, are given by the slopes at the new points $A$ and $B$, respectively.
-When an LT sells $\Delta y=$2,500 ETH, the unitary execution rate $\Delta x / \Delta y$ is given by the slope of the line (OA).
-Similarly, the slope of the line (OB) gives the unitary rate for buying $\Delta y.$ On the other hand, the unitary execution cost is given by the difference between the slope of the lines and the slope of the tangent at point $O;$ the magnitude of this difference depends on the curvature of $\varphi$ in the neighbourhood of $O.$ This curvature is proportional to the convexity of the level function and can be approximated by the second-order Taylor polynomial $\tfrac12 \, \varphi ''(y_\textrm{O})\, \Delta y^2.$ A higher degree of convexity, i.e., more curvature around point $O,$ does not change the slope of the tangent at point $O,$ but changes the slopes of the lines $(OA)$ and $(OB).$ The convexity of the level function is given by
+The new rates after these transactions are given by the slopes at the new points $A$ and $B$, respectively.
+When an LT sells $y=$ 2,500 ETH, the unitary execution rate $Z(y) = x / y$ is given by the slope of the line ($OA$); see \eqref{eq:execrate}.
+Similarly, the slope of the line ($OB$) gives the unitary rate for buying $y.$ On the other hand, the unitary execution costs are the absolute difference between the slope of the lines and the slope of the tangent at point $O;$ the magnitude of this difference depends on the curvature of $\varphi$ in the neighbourhood of $O;$ see \cite{engel2021composing} and \cite{angeris2022does}.
+This curvature is proportional to the convexity of the level function and can be approximated by the second-order Taylor polynomial $\tfrac12 \, \varphi ''(q^Y_O)\, y^2.$ A higher degree of convexity, i.e., more curvature around point $O,$ does not change the slope of the tangent at point $O,$ but changes the slopes of the lines $(OA)$ and $(OB).$ The convexity of the CPM's level function is given by

+Therefore, the execution rate obtained for buying or selling $y$ is always less advantageous than the marginal rate $Z$ because the level function $\varphi$ is convex.